sontung/old_code/docs/install_without_git.md

 * The first is for end-user, downloading from our server, is recommended.

-* The latter is for developer, cloning from our private gitlab, is not recommended.
+* The latter is for developer, cloning from our private GitLab, is not recommended.
 1. Our server

    Download then extract source code as its original name.